 Video Streaming

-Only one module by video streaming can be applied toward the BASE™ certification training requirements.
-If a module is completed by video, an additional 2 consultations with Dave and 1 personal BASE™ session are required to complete the certification training requirements.
-Video streaming will be available for 3 months from the date of purchase.
+Only one module by video streaming can be applied toward the BASE™ certificate training requirements.
+If a module is completed by video, an additional consultation with Dave and 1 additional personal BASE™ session are required to complete the training requirements.
+Video rental will be available for 3 months from the date of purchase.
 There are no CEs with video streaming.

 Cancellation Policy*